li3spren/hylia/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
-I'm Kaushal Patel, a Fullstack Web Developer working in the FinTech space and aspiring Solo-preneur!
+I'm Kaushal Patel, a Fullstack Web Developer building products in public and sharing what I've learned as a dev.

 [Follow me on Twitter](https://twitter.com/talesofadev) for updates on my ebook: `Git Animated - A Visual Guide to Understanding Git`